chisui/dakka/thesis/main.md

 I explored many aspects of Haskell's type system and dependent typing features and how to apply them to the domain of Actor frameworks.
 As a result I created an API that fulfills many of the target features.
 Actors implemented in the created API can be executed in a test environment and to a certain degree in a distributed environment.
-Since the main focus was the API and how to constraint Actors written with it, the runtime aspect is not yet fully implemented.
+Since the main focus was the API and how to constrain Actors written with it, the runtime aspect is not yet fully implemented.

 # Fundamentals